sheepman39/voluntold-template/README.md

 # Voluntold
+Voluntold is a random person selector that ensures all options are picked before a duplicate can be picked again.
+In other words, an option cannot be selected until every other option has been selected.
-Voluntold is a program that allows teachers to automatically pick a student in a class and have everyone go through the list before someone else can be selected again.
-Normal random generators will keep picking the same students over and over and this program solves that issue.
-It is customizable and simple to use.
+Normal random generators will keep picking the same students over and over.
+This program is customizable and simple to use.

 ## Required
 In order to use your own version of Voluntold, you must have the following items: